-(3 weeks ago) · Ciprian Rarau · Technology · 7 min read
+(1 month ago) · Ciprian Rarau · Building · 7 min read

 Slack Configuration as Code: Role-Based Channel Access Without the Clicking